tlianza/fitocracy-api/README.md

 # Setup

-You should be able to simply clone the project, perform a `bundle install` and then start your Sinatra server with `bundle exec ruby -rubygems login_api.rb`.
+You should be able to simply clone the project, perform a `bundle install` and then start your Sinatra server with `bundle exec rackup -p 4567 -o 0.0.0.0 config.ru`.
+Or under unicorn with `unicorn unicorn.rb` after editing unicorn.rb

 In `login.api.rb` you'll need to swap out the Username and Password with your actual credentials, or you can optionally set the following environment variables in `user.rb`.

 ````ruby
 class User